Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Introduction

 \subsubsection{New goals}

 The main disadvantage of the results from \cite{temdes} was that the desingularization results for qe schemes were weaker than their analogs for varieties in two aspects: (a) the centers of resolving blow ups were not regular, (b) no functoriality/canonicity was achieved.
 The aim of this paper is to strengthen the methods of \cite{temdes} in order to construct a desingularization by blowing up only regular centers and so that the whole blow up sequence is functorial in all regular morphisms (in particular, we cannot rely on the method of \cite{Hir} anymore since its resolution is not functorial).
 Our main results are Theorems \ref{desth} and \ref{hyperth} providing non-embedded desingularization of noetherian qe schemes over $\bfQ$ and non-compact objects including all qe (formal) schemes over $\bfQ$ and analytic spaces in characteristic zero.
-In comparison with the known non-embedded desingularization of varieties our results give the strongest known desingularization with the exception mentioned in Remark \ref{redrem}(ii): we do not treat non-embedded desingularization of generically non-reduced schemes.
+In comparison with the known non-embedded desingularization of varieties our results give the strongest known desingularization with the exception mentioned in Remark \ref{redrem}: the centers $V_i\into X_i$ of our blow ups are not contained in the maximum locus of the Hilbert-Samuel (or HS) function, moreover, $X_i$ does not have to be normally flat along $V_i$.
+As a drawback, our method does not treat non-embedded desingularization of generically non-reduced schemes.

 Although our method follows the method of \cite{temdes} closely, we tried to make the paper as self-contained as possible.
 So, the familiarity with \cite{temdes} can be useful but is not necessary.
 In particular, we give/recall all needed definitions.
-As opposed to \cite{temdes}, this time we split the exposition to two separate papers concerning non-embedded and embedded desingularization, and this paper deals only with the non-embedded case without boundary.
-Note that unlike the case of varieties we have to deal with both cases because one cannot deduce the non-embedded case from the embedded one -- there are qe schemes that cannot be locally embedded into regular ones.
+As opposed to \cite{temdes}, this time we split the exposition into two separate papers concerning non-embedded and embedded desingularization.
+Note that unlike the case of varieties, we have to deal with both cases because one cannot deduce the non-embedded case from the embedded one -- there are qe schemes that cannot be locally embedded into regular ones.
+This paper deals only with the non-embedded case (without boundaries), while the embedded case (with boundaries) is dealt with in \cite{emb}.